Session 15B 22nd Conference on Atmospheric Chemistry

 Quantitative Detection of Iodine in the Stratosphere (Invited Presentation)

-Rainer Volkamer, University of Colorado at Boulder, Boulder, CO; and T. Koenig, S. Baidar, P. Campuzano-Jost, C. Cuevas, B. Dix, R. P. Fernandez, H. Guo, S. Hall, D. Kinnison, K. Ullmann, J. L. Jimenez, and A. Saiz-Lopez
+Rainer Volkamer, Univ. of Colorado at Boulder, Boulder, CO; and T. Koenig, S. Baidar, P. Campuzano-Jost, C. Cuevas, B. Dix, R. P. Fernandez, H. Guo, S. Hall, D. Kinnison, K. Ullmann, J. L. Jimenez, and A. Saiz-Lopez

 2:15 PM

-Ocean Biogeochemistry Control on the Marine Emissions of Halogenated Very Short-Lived Ozone-Depleting Substances: a Bottom-up Framework for Chemistry-Climate Models powered by Machine-Learning
+Ocean Biogeochemistry Control on the Marine Emissions of Halogenated Very-Short-Lived Ozone-Depleting Substances: A Bottom-Up Framework for Chemistry–Climate Models Powered by Machine Learning

 Siyuan Wang, NCAR, Boulder, CO; and D. Kinnison, S. A. Montzka, M. C. Long, A. Saiz-Lopez, R. Fernandez, S. Tilmes, L. K. Emmons, and J. F. Lamarque